zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/Grid.md

     ?>

 ### dataBinding
-Fires when the grid is about to be rendered.
+Fired before the widget binds to its data source.The event handler function context (available via the this keyword) will be set to the widget instance.

 #### Returns
 `\Kendo\UI\Grid`